Lattice Minors and Eulerian Posets: Lattice minors

-Given a generator enriched lattice~$(L,G)$ the elements of~$G$ will be referred to as generators of~$(L,G)$.
-Necessarily~$G$ must include the set of join irreducibles of~$L$, which we denote by~$\irr(L)$.
-When~$G=\irr(L)$ the generator enriched lattice~$(L,G)$ is said to be \emph{minimally generated}.
-Note that the generating set~$G$ may be empty.
-In this case the lattice~$L$ consists of a single element, say~$x$, and we denote this generator enriched lattice as~$(x,\emptyset)$ as opposed to~$(\{x\},\emptyset)$.
+Given a {\genlatt}~$(L,G)$, the elements of~$G$ will be referred to as \emph{generators} of~$(L,G)$.
+Necessarily,~$G$ includes the set of join irreducibles of~$L$, which we denote by~$\irr(L)$.
+When~$G=\irr(L)$ the {\genlatt}~$(L,G)$ is said to be \emph{minimally generated}.
+Note a {\genlatt} may have an empty generating set.
+This is the trivial case where the lattice only consists of the minimum.
+Throughout, we consider the empty join to be equal to the minimum of a lattice, which is the identity of the join operation.